amidaware/trmm-docs/docs/contributing_using_vscode.md

 <https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork>

-Configure your local fork and tell it where the original code repo is so you can compare and merge updates later when official repo is updated
+Configure your local fork and tell it where the original code repo is so you can compare and merge updates later when official repo is updated.

-Check repos
+Check repos:

 ```bash
 git remote -v
 ```

-Add upstream repo
+Add upstream repo:

 ```bash
 git remote add upstream https://github.com/amidaware/tacticalrmm
 ```

-Confirm changes
+Confirm changes:

 ```bash
 git remote -v